 Christine Vo (Congress)

-Christine Vo is a rising sophomore at UT Austin, double majoring in Philosophy and Humanities.
+Christine Vo is a rising junior at UT Austin, double majoring in Philosophy and Sustainability Studies.
 In high school, Christine was a three-time qualifier to NSDA Nationals, three-time outbound competitor at TFA State, Harvard semi-finalist, and a Capital City Round Robin invitee.
 Graduating from Spring Woods High School, she was a nominee for NSDA's Student of the Year as a senior.
-Being a former UTNIF camper, Christine is excited to reconnect with the debate community and help speakers learn!
+Being a former UTNIF camper and staff member, she's incredibly excited to return to help speakers refine their skills.

 Seis Steves (Interp)

 Seis is a rising senior at the University of Texas at Austin where he is studying Advertising and English.
 As a 2017 AFA national finalist in After Dinner Speaking, Seis went on to be the 2018 AFA and NFA National Champion in the event.
 Seis was also a 2018 NFA finalist in Prose and POI, placing in the top 5 speakers.
 In high school, Seis was the NSDA National runner-up in Duo Interpretation, winning the final round.
 Also, Seis participated in multiple final rounds at NIETOC and Harvard, including events such as Humorous, Duo, and Duet Interpretation.
 In Texas, Seis was the 2015 TFA champion in Humorous Interpretation, the 2014 TFA champion in Duo Interpretation, and the 2013 TFA runner-up in Dramatic Interpretation.
 He looks forward to helping students develop themselves as competitors and artists.

 Bianca Montgomery (Interp)